Infineon/mtb-example-ce241040-lin-master-slave-communication/README.md

       <img src="./images/master_mode.png" width="300"><br>

    2. As shown in **Figure 3**, set the macro "LIN_MODE" to "SLAVE_MODE" and program another device as a LIN slave.
+KIT_PSOC4-HVPA-144K_LITE uses only this mode.

       **Figure 3.
 Macro for slave mode**